Alistair401/10C/README.md

 **Running the Tests**

-1. In your terminal navigate to the mainapp directory
+1. In your terminal navigate to the main SysReview directory
 2. Run the command: ``` python manage.py test mainapp ```
 3. If successful the script should end and display a message ```Ran 9 tests in <time taken> OK```